Registries in Hospice and Palliative Medicine

 Clinical data registries (CDRs) have the potential to demonstrate value and drive measure development within the HPM specialty, advance Maintenance of Certification and research endeavours, and promote national quality improvement.
 Several federal programs are driving the need for physicians to utilize CDRs as a resource to meet certain guidelines and demonstrate effectiveness.

-What is the Academy doing?
+What is the Palliative Care Registries Collaborative?

 - AMA STEPS Forward® module, “Quality Reporting and the importance of Qualified Clinical Data Registries (QCDRs) in maximizing your success”

 - CMSS Primer for the Development and Maturation of Specialty Society Clinical Data Registries, 1st Edition, January 2016

 - Registries for Evaluating Patient Outcomes: A User’s Guide, 3rd Edition

 - PCPI National Quality Registry Network (NQRN®)

 - Registry Business Case Tool – A business case template for those considering development of a clinical data registry.
 The template can help clearly identify a new or expanded registry program’s purpose, goals and objectives, as well as articulate the potential market opportunity for the registry.

 - What is a Clinical Registry - Patient Edition – Information to share with patients about clinical registries and the importance of patient participation